bolt/docs/docs/configuration/introduction.md

 If you're getting unspecified "Internal Server Errors", the most likely cause is a missing or malfunctioning `.htaccess` file.
-See the section [Tweaking the .htaccess file](web-server-apache) for tips.
+See the section [Tweaking the .htaccess file](../installation/webserver/apache) for tips.
 If you still encounter errors, check your vhost configuration and be sure that the AllowOverride option is enabled.